d3lta-v/SSTuino/docs/lesson_material/gettingStarted.md

 Here are a list of things you require to start using the SSTuino.
 **Installation of the Arduino IDE and Silicon Labs driver for the CP2102 provided in the SST kit will be covered in the later sections**
-1. A computer loaded with the Arduino IDE. **(Note that Arduino 1.8.5 is the tested stable IDE, so please download this version as there are issues with the newer IDEs.)**
+1. A computer loaded with the Arduino IDE.
 2. For MacOS users (and Windows users who have to manually install the driver), please download the Sillicon Labs driver from [this website](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers)
 3. The ESP01 Module (WiFi Chip)
 4. USB to serial converter.
 The ones included in the **SST kit** is the CP2102.